xuguobiao/AVRecorder/README.md

 // this will start the recorder activity VideoRecorder.getInstance().startRecording(context, new VideoRecorder.OnRecordListener() {
   @Override
-  public void onFail() { // reserved to callback with more failure code.
+  public void onFail() { // reserved todos: callback with more failure code.
   }

   @Override